rahulwankhede/Linked-List-Implementation/README.md

-# python_practice
-Implementations of a linked list in python
+Implementations of a linked list and helper methods in Python and C